TheAbdouIlyes/TheAbdouIlyes/README.md

 │                                                             │
 │   Clean code > clever code.                                 │
 │   Ship early.
 Iterate often.                                │
-│   Simplicity scales better than complexity.                 │ │   The best architecture is the one your team understands.   │ │   Every bug is a lesson in disguise.                        │ │                                                             │
+│   Simplicity > complexity.                                  │
+│   The best architecture is the one your team understands.   │ │   Every bug is a lesson in disguise.                        │ │                                                             │